devaidendale/resume-showcase/starciv/README.md

 ### mapmanager.cs

-Handled and displayed the game map and all its objects.
+Handles and displays the game map and all its objects.

 ### nebula.fx

-One of the shaders that drew the nebula, using Perlin noise.
+One of the shaders that draws the nebula, using Perlin noise.

 ### perlin.cs